7 Necessary Skills for the Adept Content Marketer

 6. Inter-departmental awareness

-Content marketing can’t be pigeonholed into serving only one function.
-It’s important and necessary for sales, SEO, social media marketing, general marketing, user experience improvement, and a dozen other applications.
-Knowing all these individual applications is overwhelming (if not impossible) for a new content marketer, but as you become more adept, it’s reasonable and expected for you to be at least somewhat familiar with them.
-Start talking to other experts in these areas and immerse yourself in all the different functions that content can serve.
+Content marketing strategy can't be pigeonholed into serving only one function.
+It's important and necessary for sales, Search Engine Optimization, social media marketing, general digital marketing, user experience improvement, and a dozen other applications.
+Knowing all these individual applications is overwhelming (if not impossible) for new content marketing specialists, but as you become more adept, it's reasonable and expected for you to be at least somewhat familiar with them.
+Start talking to other experts in these areas and immerse yourself in all the different functions that content creation can serve.

 7. Analysis